 This will help protect CIO names.
 For instance in the event of others looking to set up a company or CIO with the same or similar name.

 Following the change in legislation, from 1 January 2018, Companies House will need to check whether a CIO’s proposed name includes ‘sensitive words or expressions’ set out in The Company, Limited Liability Partnership and Business Names (Sensitive Words and Expressions) Regulations 2014, that require the prior approval of Companies House.

-Where the proposed name for the CIO includes ‘sensitive words or expressions’ applicants will need to email Companies House email@example.com to obtain their non-objection before applying to the Charity Commission.
+Where the proposed name for the CIO includes ‘sensitive words or expressions’ other than those stated above, applicants will need to email Companies House firstname.lastname@example.org to obtain their approval before applying to the Charity Commission.
 Please include ‘CIO’ in the subject line of your email to Companies House.